jaromir-sukuba/a-p-prog/README.md

 ## Software

-When running under Linux, download source from github and run
+When running under Linux, download source from this repository and run

 `gcc -Wall pp3.c -o pp3`

-This should buiild executable pp2.

-Under windows, you can download binary from here.
+This should build executable pp2.
+When working under windows, you can download compiled binary from this repository.
 Alternatively, you can build it from source - install minGW and run

 `gcc -Wall pp3.c -o pp3`

-- the same procedure as on Linux.
+ie. the same procedure as on Linux.
 This should result in silent build with pp3.exe executable created.

 Running the executable with no parameters should only bring banner "pp programmer".